mojitoinc/mojito-mixers/README.md

   // Add any other pages where you don't want the Payment UI to be rendered: const doNotRenderPaymentUI = ["/payments/success", "/payments/error", "/payments/failure"].includes(router.pathname);

-  // Debug information in case you need it:
-  // console.log({ pathname: router.asPath, paymentIdParam, paymentErrorParam, doNotRenderPaymentUI });

   return (
     <CheckoutOverlayProvider